 Credit for Prerequisite Requirements of Economics Courses

 Economics Department course prerequisites are enforced through Axess.
 Students, who have not taken the prerequisites or equivalent, cannot enroll in these courses.
 Students who have taken courses equivalent to the prerequisites either at Stanford or at other academic institutions, may petition for prerequisite course approval.
 If an equivalent prerequisite course was taken at Stanford, a Course Substitution Request form for a Stanford course must be submitted to the Director of Undergraduate Study (DUS).
 If an equivalent prerequisite course was taken elsewhere, an Econ Transfer Credit Evaluation form must be submitted to the Director of Undergraduate Study.
-Bring or send either form to the Undergraduate Student Services Officer, Maggie Zhang, at econ-undergrad [at] stanford.edu (m)target="_blank"zhang [at] stanford.edu, she will forward it.
+A separate form submission must be made for each course taken.

 Course Transfer Credit for Economics Degree Requirements

 Our Department aims to maintain the highest educational standards.
 Approval of Transfer Credit from other institutions may be granted only if it can be demonstrated that the course content corresponds to the Stanford course.
 At least 55 of the 80 units required for the major must be taken at Stanford in California.

 The following guidelines should be consulted before you file your application for credit.

 - Core Courses: Transfer credit for Economics Core courses will be determined on the analytical content of the course taken elsewhere.
 Credit will not be granted for non-calculus based courses.

 - Elective Courses: If a student seeks transfer credit for an elective course, the student must specify the Stanford course it most closely resembles.
 This includes using courses listed as field courses as electives.
 No outside course will be approved as an elective course if there is no equivalent Stanford course.